TurkuNLP/register-qa/README.md

 - comet_ml automatic logging, figure out why it creates random name and then "checkpoints" (trainer output dir) where all the metrics etc. go.
 Works for training though so good enough for now.
 - QA_NEW gets 0.65 with base and class weights, maybe put more importance to that class still (don't know how I would go about that yet with the method I am doing)?
 Anyway the result is decent though I think

-- Get document start and document end or something, label for each part?

 - had problems with the dataset and tokenization, text field was missing for some english data (train at least) -> IN DT but no text, line 95, also 301 same problem, 6436 -> ID QA 22701